DeWayne Patterson: 2004

 Patterson started the 2004 season being named a Preseason All-American.
 He collected 90 tackles and three interceptions on his way to an All-Foothill Conference first-team selection.

 Patterson committed to Washington State University on January 5, 2005.
 Patterson was heavily recruited, as he also had two other FBS scholarship offers from BYU and UTEP.

 Washington State

 2005

-Played in 10 games and started the first two contests of the season.
+Patterson played in 10 games and started the first two contests of the season.
 Totaled 24 tackles with a 10-yard sack, one forced fumble and one pass breakup.

 Professional career

 Wenatchee Valley Venom

-Played in 13 games with Wenatchee Valley Venom of the Indoor Football League and registered 58.0 tackles, including a nine-yard sack and 3.5 stops for losses totaling 25 yards.
+Patterson played in 13 games with Wenatchee Valley Venom of the Indoor Football League and registered 58.0 tackles, including a nine-yard sack and 3.5 stops for losses totaling 25 yards.
 He also gained 45 yards on two interceptions and 25 yards on two fumble recoveries.
 In addition, he had 16 pass breakup and two forced fumbles.

 Utah Blaze

-He was signed by the Blaze as a free agent on October 4, 2010.
+Patterson was signed by the Blaze as a free agent on October 4, 2010.
 He appeared in just one game and collected 5 tackles.
 He re-signed with the Blaze for the 2012 season.